Are you wondering why a strong narrative is so important in a presentation – and how you can develop your own?

 What makes presentation narrative so important?

-The narrative is the heart of any good presentation; without a clear narrative, there is no story for your audience to understand and latch onto.
+The narrative is the heart of any good presentation.
+Without a clear narrative, there is no story for your audience to understand and latch onto.
 This means your audience will have to work hard to try and figure out what is being said, where your presentation is going, what you need them to do and think and why you’re the right partner for them.
 It makes it hard for them to recall your key messages and retell your story to other decision-makers.

 With the wealth of information out there you need to help customers make sense of all this information so they can make more informed buying decisions, narrative is key to persuading them.